emiliasato/ecommerce-analysis/README.md

 2. Explatory Data Analysis
 3. Conclusion

+## CURRENT FINANCIALS ##

+--> Conclude that reputaion costs must be cut down

 ## FEATURE ENGINEERING

+Get features to see what exactly are driving low review scores and how we can eliminate them.
 ### Orders

 👉 We have created the `get_training_data` method in `olist/order.py` which returns a DataFrame with the following features: